 Alaska is the largest U.S. state, yet it has one of the smallest agricultural industries.
 Alaska Natives and many small communities depend on wild harvest resources for food security and cultural connection to the land and sea.
 However, local food supply does not yet meet demand.
 As such, Alaska relies heavily on imported food and is thus more vulnerable to interruptions in the food import supply chain.
-Recently, more Alaskans are farming than ever before, which is helping to meet the need for supplying locally sourced food.
-In fact, Alaska has the highest rate of new and beginning farmers in the United States.
+More Alaskans are farming than ever before, and Alaska has the highest rate of new and beginning farmers in the U.S. The growing interest in farming is helping to meet the need for locally sourced food in the state.

 What do Alaskan farmers produce?